-Efficiency, Assurance and Digital Government aims to help entities deliver their services more efficiently, through policies and frameworks and more connected ways of working.
-In particular we have a lead role and work collaboratively with entities on:
+Efficiency and Assurance aims to help entities deliver their services more efficiently, through policies and frameworks and more connected ways of working.
+In particular, we have a lead role and work collaboratively with entities on:

 - The size, efficiency and connectedness of government, including through common approaches, processes and systems.

-- Assisting entities to implement projects/programmes, through Gateway and the two pass process, including work to streamline our processes and impact on entities.
+- Assisting entities to implement projects/programs, through Gateway and the two pass process, including work to streamline our processes and impact on entities.

 Assistant Secretary: Mark Richardson